HarperDB/documentation/docs/administration/cloning.md

 # Clone Node

-Clone node is a configurable node script that when pointed to another instance of HarperDB will create a clone of that instances config, databases and setup replication.
+Clone node is a configurable node script that when pointed to another instance of HarperDB will create a clone of that instance's config, databases and setup replication.
 If it is run in a location where there is no existing HarperDB install, it will, along with cloning, install HarperDB.
 If it is run in a location where there is another HarperDB instance, it will only clone config, databases and replication that do not already exist.